RobertTalbert/discretecs/Fall2021/design-notes/crypto.md

 - Students engage with as much or as little as desired; this will stand in for weekly homework or whatever assessment I choose.
 - Or do I want to require some initial portion of this for all students -- then they can go deeper?
+	- **Liking this approach** -- require the "trunk" of this minicourse for all, then open it up for further exploration as an option for showing mastery of math concepts.
+Give c
 - Includes programming assignments
 - Needs explicit ties back to the math concepts

 ## Very basic outline